 The Low Down

-While the good looks, quality build, and reasonable price may get them in the door, the Sivga SV021’s ($149) sensational comfort plus smooth, balanced presentation keep them hanging around.
+While the good looks, quality build, and reasonable price may get them in the door, the Sivga SV021’s ($149) sensational comfort plus detailed and expansive presentation keep them hanging around.

 That said, they do scale up well with a quality DAC/Amp combo like the Audioquest Dragonfly Cobalt.

-There is some roll-off at the extremes of the audioband, which keeps it from fully competing with more expensive offerings, but the overall smoothness and crispness through the midrange make them sound a lot more expensive than they are.
+There is some roll-off at the extremes of the audioband, which keeps it from fully competing with more expensive offerings, but their lively, open presentation makes them sound a lot more expensive than they are.
+Just keep in mind, there is a bit of peakiness up top that comes out on certain songs, so if you’re sensitive to upper mids/lower treble, then that’s something to think about.
+They also do better with lower gain sources.

 The only thing they’re missing is a hard storage case, but they do come with a nice box to store and protect them at home.

 Good-sounding closed-back headphones are hard to come by, especially for $149!
-So if you’re looking for a refined closed-back headphone at a value price, look no further!
+So if you’re looking for a decent sounding closed-back headphone at a value price, check it out!

 The Sivga SV021, otherwise known as “Robin,” is a closed-back headphone with sumptuous lacquered wood earcups and plush protein leather earpads.
 The sleek metal headband is also covered in plush protein leather.